 We are trying really hard this year to learn our times tables.
 We have a daily session where we practice.
 To support our learning of these tables in school, we would love you to have fun using TTRS at home; the children love it in school!
 The children have all been given their individual login.

 Homework is set on a Tuesday to be returned on the following Monday.
 This maybe through teams, paper copies or a project.
-This term, we would like the children to focus on their key skills and work towards meeting their individual targets.
-With this in mind, it is important that they continue to use TTRS to learning their times table, practice their spellings and read as often as possible.
+Children should also continue to use TTRS to help with learning their times table, practise their spellings and read as often as possible.